logo

 What is a check valve?

-A check valve is a component that can be fitted on to the end of a pipe or channel and acts as a one-way/non-return valve that opens under pressure.
+A check valve is a component that can be fitted onto the end of a pipe or channel and acts as a one-way/non-return valve that opens under pressure.
 While water can travel out of the check valve, it cannot travel back through the check valve.

 Image credit: Proco Products